FernandoNobuyasu/Brain_Killer/README.md

 # Brain Killer
-2D game developed as the final assigment for Software Engineer II course
+2D game developed in Godot with GDScript as the final assigment for Software Engineer II course